 Getting around Nicaragua

 Given the relative size of the country and the difficulty of some ground travel routes, internal flights are worth considering.
-La Costeña Airlines (www.lacostena.com.ni) offers domestic flights from Managua to eight destinations, including the Corn Islands, Bluefields, Puerto Cabezas and San Carlos.
+La Costeña Airlines (www.lacostena.com.ni) offers domestic flights from Managua to a handful of destinations, including the Corn Islands, Bluefields, Puerto Cabezas and San Carlos.
 The period around Easter, Christmas and New Year can get booked up.

 The Pan-American Highway, which connects the northern and southern borders, and some main roads connecting major towns and cities, are in good condition but other roads can be potholed or unpaved, and can be difficult to navigate in the rainy season.

 Major international car hire companies have offices at Managua International Airport and in Managua, Granada, San Juan del Sur, Chinandega, Masaya, Matagalpa and Peñas Blancas.
-Consider a 4x4 if you’re venturing into the mountains or jungle and check your insurance carefully to see what it covers.
+Consider a 4-wheel drive if you’re venturing into the mountains or jungle and check your insurance carefully to see what it covers.

-You’ll often see whole families on rickety old bikes in the countryside but a sturdy mountain bike is recommended for difficult terrain.
-It’s easier to rent a bike – especially in Granada, San Juan del Sur, Ometepe and León – than bring your own, but if you do make sure you bring spare parts too, as finding them in Nicaragua will be problematic.
+You can often see whole families on rickety old bikes in the countryside, but a sturdy mountain bike is recommended for difficult terrain.
+It’s easier to rent a bike – especially in Granada, San Juan del Sur, Ometepe and León – than bring your own, but if you do make sure you bring spare parts too, as finding them in Nicaragua can be problematic.
 Also bring the relevant paperwork to prove that the bike is yours.

 The minimum driving age is 18 years.
 Speed limits vary according to the type of road but are rarely enforced.
 Seat belts must be worn at all times and driving licences must be in the driver's possession when driving.
 Make sure you carry an emergency triangle and fire extinguisher.

-Valid driver's licences and international driving licences are accepted, as long as you are over 21 and they’re accompanied by a passport.
+Valid national driving licences and international driving licences are accepted, as long as you are over 21 and they’re accompanied by a passport.
 Insurance is essential.